 Many people try various over-the-counter medications, such as antihistamines (i.e., Benadryl, Claritin, Zyrtec, and Allegra) to block histamines that the body produces.
+These types of medicine are not a sustainable treatment option, and the cost of buying them for every clogged nostril will add up.
 Histamines cause sneezing and itching, and these medications temporarily stop these symptoms.
 Some people may also try decongestants (i.e., Sudafed) or nasal sprays (i.e., Afrin).
-Oral decongestants can relieve the congestion, also temporarily, but the nasal sprays can have a “rebound effect”, making symptoms worse, if they are used more than a few days.
+Oral decongestants can relieve the congestion, also temporarily.
+But the nasal sprays can have a “rebound effect”, making symptoms worse, if you use them more than a few days.
 Doctors may prescribe steroid nasal sprays to reduce nasal passage swelling.
 Flonase and Nasonex are two popular steroid prescriptions.
-An oral steroid, such as prednisone, is reserved for serious cases.
+An oral steroid, such as prednisone, is reserved for the more serious cases.
 There are also other prescriptions that include antihistamines and decongestants.

 Nasal Rinsing and Neti Pots